-Admire beautiful and classic motorcycles every day with our brand-new 2019 calendar!
-This Motorcycle Classics calendar features glossy photographs of bikes for every month of the year.
-Whether hanging in the kitchen, at your desk, or as a wall ornament in the garage, this calendar will have anyone raring to get out on the road.
-Featuring classic brands such as Moto Guzzi, Honda, Norton, and more, this calendar is the ultimate gift for the true classic motorcycle fan!
+Enjoy stunning, classic motorcycles all year long with our 2020 calendar!
+This Motorcycle Classics calendar features glossy photographs of your favorite bikes.
+Whether hanging in your man cave, at your desk, or in the garage, this calendar will have you raring to get out on the road.
+Featuring classic brands such as Ducati, Suzuki, Harley-Davidson, and more, this calendar is perfect for any classic motorcycle enthusiast!

 Indian Motorcycle: America's First Motorcycle Company tells the complete story of America's first mass-produced motorcycle maker, from its start as a bicycle manufacturer to the purchase of the brand by Polaris Industries in 2011 and the subsequent new Indian motorcycles.
 In the early years of the 20th century, Indian dominated the world's racetracks, earning the brand a worldwide reputation for quality, performance, reliability, and technical innovation.
 The once-mighty company fell on hard times, however, and in 1953 was forced to file for bankruptcy.
 The Indian brand never quite died, though, thanks in large part to fanatically devoted enthusiasts, who tried to resurrect it for more than half a century.
 Finally Polaris, maker of the highly regarded Victory brand of motorcycles, purchased the brand and released the Chief and Scout, models that once again restored Indian to its rightful place in the motorcycle pantheon.